thehiddengem/thehiddengem.github.io/README.md

 # thehiddengem.gihub.io
-## This Responsive Portfolio Website was created using HTML,CSS, JavaScript and JQUERY.
+## This Responsive Portfolio Website was created using HTML, CSS, JavaScript and JQUERY.